TabPFN Extensions for Interpretable Geotechnical Modelling: Introduction

 From this perspective, the present paper adopts the generic extension tools of TabPFN~\citep{Hollmann2025,TabPFNExtensionsGitHub} for the specific task of site characterisation in order to perform exploratory analyses and to investigate how foundation-model-based approaches may support interpretable parameter inference in geotechnical engineering.
-Rather than proposing a new algorithm, this study examines the potential of applying an existing foundation model framework to geotechnical problems, with emphasis on interpretability and uncertainty quantification.
-Specifically, we address three aspects: \begin{enumerate} \item We apply embedding-based cosine-similarity analysis to a geotechnical soil classification problem, demonstrating that the model's internal representations capture meaningful soil-type structure without explicit supervision. \item We perform iterative imputation of missing mechanical parameters and visualise full posterior distributions, providing sample-level uncertainty estimates suitable for reliability-based geotechnical design. \item We compute SHAP-based feature importance, revealing a physically interpretable two-regime structure in which index properties dominate consolidation parameters while cross-parameter influence governs strength and stiffness predictions. \end{enumerate}
+Rather than proposing a new algorithm or methodological innovation in the strict sense, this study examines the potential of applying an existing foundation model framework to geotechnical problems, with emphasis on interpretability, uncertainty quantification, and reliability-based decision support.
+The contribution is positioned as an exploratory proof-of-concept and a worked evaluation workflow, situated alongside---and complementary to---the quasi-site-specific inference framework~\citep{Phoon2022,Phoon2025FR} and the hierarchical Bayesian and dictionary-learning frameworks~\citep{Ching2021,Wu2022,Cai2024,Cai2025}.
+Specifically, we address five aspects: \begin{enumerate} \item We apply embedding-based diagnostics in two settings: cosine-similarity analysis for a controlled soil classification case, and a target-specific embedding diagnostic for borehole-level grouping in the regression benchmark.
+These analyses examine whether TabPFN's internal representations group samples consistently with constructed soil-type labels or site-conditioned structure, while remaining diagnostic rather than directly validated imputation mechanisms. \item We perform iterative imputation of missing mechanical parameters and visualise full posterior distributions, providing sample-level uncertainty estimates that we then couple explicitly with reliability-based reasoning. \item We compute SHAP-based feature importance, revealing a two-regime structure in which mechanical parameters dominate the SHAP attribution for all five mechanical targets, while index properties contribute secondarily. \item We benchmark TabPFN against mean imputation, linear regression, random forests, XGBoost, and the hierarchical Bayesian model (HBM) under the same iterative-imputation framework on the BM/AirportSoilProperties benchmark~\citep{Otake2025}. \item We introduce a proxy decomposition of TabPFN's predictive uncertainty and an illustrative settlement-reliability calculation that propagates marginal predictive distributions of $C_\mathrm{c}$ and ${\sigma'}_\mathrm{p}$ through a one-dimensional consolidation model to obtain $\beta$ and $P_\mathrm{f}$. \end{enumerate}